5th Annual UP 2014 Cloud Conference

 - What is the status of the Cloud in relation to the NSA scandal?

-Trust is good, but certainty should be demonstrated.
-This track will highlight cloud security breakthroughs in all aspects on which enterprise is subject to regulatory bodies control.
-Attendees will take back actionable insights on cuttung edge solutions from the forefront of cloud innovation:
+This track will highlight cloud security breakthroughs in all aspects on which enterprise is subject to internal and regulatory bodies control.

 - Centralized cloud governance model;